We run a number of Mental Health Awareness and Training sessions as well as workplace training. The next Training session we have coming up is:

 - Enhanced interpersonal skills such as non-judgemental listening

 - Knowledge to help someone recover their health by guiding them to appropriate support

-This will be run in conjunction with Committee for Health & Social Services in April 2020.
+Our safeguarding courses are run in conjunction with Committee for Health & Social Services.
 Please contact us to register your interest.